HongtengXu/PoPPy/README.md

 **PoPPy** is a machine learning toolbox focusing on point process model, which achieves rich functionality on data operations, high flexibility on model design and high scalability on optimization.

+## Recent updates
+* PoPPy starts to support GPU-based computation.
+For feature-based model and large-scale dataset with lots of event types, the learning process is accelerated.
 ## Data operations
 * Import event sequences and their features from csv files
 * Random and/or feature-based event sequence stitching
 * Random and/or feature-based event sequence superposing